bradhowes/swift-grdb-tca/README.md

 The SwiftUI previews operate pretty much like in the simulator or on a physical device.

-## GRDB Use
+## SQL Queries

-All GRDB activity is driven by activity in the feature reducers.
-Each state uses a `@SharedReader` property wrapper for a container.
-This property is initialized with a GRDB query that will return a value for the container.
-When properties change that affect the query, state activity will invoke `updateQuery` to update the `@SharedReader` query.
-This in turn will cause the view to refresh when there are any updates.
+All database activity is driven by activity in the feature reducers.
+Each state uses a `Fetch` property wrapper for a structured query that returns a collection of rows.
+This property is initialized with a query, but when properties change that affect the query, state activity will invoke `updateQuery` to update the `Fetch` query.
+This in turn will cause the view to refresh.

-The app communicates to its GRDB database by means of a DatabaseQueue instance that is available via the `@Dependency(\.defaultDatabase)` attribute.

 ## Schemas

-Unlike the SwiftDataTCA app, there is currently just 1 schema defined in the `Models` package in the file [Schemav1.swift][11] file.
-The schema contains the GRDB Swift structs that map to SQL table definitions.
-Although this is not as concise as the case with SwiftData, it is also much less mysterious -- properties and relationships are spelled out in very readable form, and there is always the option to drop down into raw SQL if need be.
+Unlike the SwiftDataTCA app, there is currently just 1 schema defined by the  varous "model" files in the `Models` package.

-As mentioned above, the `movies` and `actors` tables have a related full-text search table.
-The GRDB intergration creates the appropriate triggers to keep the full-text tables up-to-date when their source table changes.
+The schema contains `@Table` definitions using the [swift-structured-queries][13] domain language.
+As mentioned above, the `Movies` and `Actors` tables have a related full-text search table.
+The table definitions contain the necessary SQL code to create the appropriate triggers that keep the full-text tables up-to-date when their source table changes.

 ## Tests